 Over the next three days the students gather information around the theme of fridge’s or food.
 They display and share the information using strip graphs and pie charts.
-If you have a computer in the classroom you could take turns showing small groups of students how to enter and display their data on a
+If you have a computer in the classroom you could take turns showing small groups of students how to enter and display their data on a spreadsheet.

 The charting function of spreadsheets allows the students to readily produce a number of different graphs.